Police and Sheriff Reports

 Madisonville Police Department

-• Roger D. McCarty, 39, of Madisonville was charged on Thursday with nonpayment of court costs, fees or fines on a Hopkins County warrant.

-• Tara L. McGar, 45, of Madisonville was charged on Thursday with non-payment of court costs, fees or fines on a Hopkins County warrant.
+• Thomas N. Smith, 32, of Earlington was charged on Monday with criminal trespassing, third-degree.

-• Casey A. Burge, 41, of Louisville was charged on Thursday with failure to appear on a Hopkins County warrant.
+• William D. Bivins, 34, of Albany was charged on Monday with failure to appear on a Hopkins County warrant.

-• Wesly E. Ivy, 39, of Madisonville was charged on Thursday with theft by unlawful taking or disposition of all others $500 or more but under $10,000 on a Hopkins County warrant.
+• Decora L. Cotton, 28, of Henderson was charged on Monday with probation violation (for technical violation) on a Christian County warrant.

 Hopkins County Sheriff's Office